backtick-se/cowait/README.md

 2. **Build the task image**

+In the same folder as `hello.py`, run:

 ```bash
 $ pipeline build
 ```

 3. **Run it locally in Docker.** Make sure you're in a pipenv shell.

+In the same folder as `hello.py`, run:

 ```bash
 $ pipeline run hello